 - ‘Early Works’ contract awarded to address historical chemical and asbestos contamination at the future light rail depot at Camellia.
 Site preparation work is underway in advance of remediation work commencing this month.

 - ‘Enabling Works’ contract awarded to deliver traffic and road changes as well as the relocation of underground utilities to prepare Parramatta for light rail construction began in late 2018.

 - Two major contracts awarded to build and operate the Parramatta Light Rail.

-Site investigation works have begun, with major construction to commence from 2020.
-Parramatta Light Rail services are expected to commence in 2023.
+Major construction on the Parramatta Light Rail is underway, with passenger services expected to commence in 2023.

 Need more information?